xremix/WhatsApp-Export-Viewer/README.md

 2. **Upload to Viewer**: Drag the ZIP file onto the upload zone or use the file picker
 3. **Set Your Name**: Select your name from the participant list to properly align messages
 4. **View Chat**: The chat will load with all messages and media displayed in a WhatsApp-like interface
+5. **Search Messages**: Use the search functionality to find specific messages
-5. **Demo Mode**: Click "load demo chat" to test the application without uploading files
+6. **Demo Mode**: Click "load demo chat" to test the application without uploading files

 ## Development